-The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on XX June 2020.
-There are no adjusting or non-adjusting events.
+The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on 10th June 2020.
+There are no adjusting or non-adjusting events not already reflected in this Statement of Accounts.

 Note 7 - Expenditure and Funding Analysis